Frazer/reveal.js/README.md

 # Things to fix:
 1. MarkDown support  -- perhaps fixed with  https://jonschlinkert.github.io/remarkable/demo/
+2. Code Highlighting not always looking good - see slide 13 Pretty Code  (also, I removed contentEditable from 2 code sections as this property was just giving warnings and not working)

-2. Speaker notes view
+2. Speaker notes view  -  Safari and Firefox: works, but slides are too big for their display window.
-3. Slide overview view
+3. Slide overview view - navigation works, but slides are not visible (and in 'Safari->inspect element' can be seen aligned along the top of the page)

 And these styling changes were needed.
 As yet, I am unsure why, and what flow on effects it might have: